sbelectronics/streamdeck/README.md

 * demo - a playground for testing the golang-based plugin framework
 * profile_switcher - switch profiles based on active window regex match

+Once installed, all of the plugins will show up in the "Custom" section of the Streamdeck software.

 ## binclock

-This one is relatively straightforward, just drag it onto your button bar and it will start displaying the clock.
+A Binary Clock is a clock that displays the time in ... binary.
+This plugin will display a tiny binary clock inside a button on your Streamdeck.
+Why would you want to do this?
+It's just a gadget, or a conversation piece.
+Use of the plugin is relatively straightforward, just drag the button onto your button bar and it will start displaying the clock.

 Windows Download: https://github.com/sbelectronics/streamdeck/blob/master/Release/com.github.sbelectronics.streamdeck.binclock.streamDeckPlugin?raw=true